Applications are Open for Cohort II

 • The imagination strand will deepen fellows’ creative wellsprings through Jewish text study, exploration of Jewish material culture and history, and inquiry into contemporary forms of Jewish creativity.

-• The change strand will include study of historical models of arts activism, training in cultural organizing and inquiry into social issues important to fellows and the communities they serve.
+• The change strand will include study of historical models of arts activism, training in cultural organizing, and inquiry into social issues important to fellows and the communities they serve.

 The Jack, Joseph and Morton Mandel Foundation does not have any policies or parameters in place that limit the social or political issues fellows can address through their work.

 Fellows will receive a stipend of $20,000 per year of the fellowship, which will be paid in semi-annual installments over the course of the two years.
-The stipend will be made as a direct payment to each fellow and the Jack, Joseph, and Morton Mandel Foundation will issue a Form 1099 to report the stipend to fellows and the IRS.
+The stipend will be made as a direct payment to each fellow and the Jack, Joseph and Morton Mandel Foundation will issue a Form 1099 to report the stipend to fellows and the IRS.
 The Foundation cannot provide tax advice, so please consult with your tax advisor on questions regarding the taxation of the stipend.
 Fellows will use the stipend to support their time in the fellowship’s educational program and independent work on a creative project.
 For fellows who are working full-time in cultural, media, or other non-profit institutions, the stipend may be used to scale back hours to invest time in the program and a project.

 Currently, we are not accepting applications from teams or groups of collaborators.
 Collaborators may submit individual applications; however, their proposed projects or areas of inquiry should be distinct.
 We would love to learn about the artistic teams, collectives or groups of which you are a part.
 Please include this information in your application, where relevant.